 Green Book (Gyalthon Mangyul)

-On the basis of the resolution passed in the July 30, 1972 meeting of the Tibetan Freedom Movement, the 11th Assembly of Tibetan People’s Deputy formally adopted a law on the Chatrel in its April 1, 1992 meeting.
-The payment of Chatrel is a responsibility of all Tibetans as enshrined in article 13 of the Charter of the Tibetans in exile.
+On the basis of the resolution passed in the July 30, 1972 meeting of the Tibetan Freedom Movement, the 11th Assembly of Tibetan People’s Deputy formally adopted a law on the Chadrel in its April 1, 1992 meeting.
+The payment of Chadrel is a responsibility of all Tibetans as enshrined in article 13 of the Charter of the Tibetans in exile.

 Goals and Needs:

-The existence of Chatrel symbolizes the Tibetan people’s recognition of CTA as their legitimate representative.
-Chatrel payment exhibits Tibetan people’s support for CTA’s financial needs until Tibet regains freedom.
-Chatrel funds is an important source of revenue for CTA and it goes towards supporting various projects and activities benefiting the exiled Tibetan community.
+The existence of Chadrel symbolizes the Tibetan people’s recognition of CTA as their legitimate representative.
+Chadrel payment exhibits Tibetan people’s support for CTA’s financial needs until Tibet regains freedom.
+Chadrel funds is an important source of revenue for CTA and it goes towards supporting various projects and activities benefiting the exiled Tibetan community.

 - 6 to 17 years US$36